WHAT IS A FACELIFT?

 There are several things out there about how long facelift results last.
 Some say results can last up to 15 years and some say up to 10 years.
 The reality is that is will depend on your individual skin quality and how it responds in the aging process.

-The first step preparing for any type of surgery is to visit with your surgeon.
-When you come to visit us, Dr. Robert Garza will sit down with you and help you understand everything you need to know.
+The first step in preparing for any type of surgery is to visit with your surgeon.
+When you come to visit us, Dr. Robert Garza will sit down with you and help you understand everything you need to know about facelift surgery in Nashville.
 Together, you will review your medical history, your goals for your surgery, as well as any additional risks.

 As a part of your medical history review, Dr. Garza will ask you about your current medications and supplements, as well as your smoking history and drug use.
 We will also review previous surgeries you’ve had and how you respond to anesthesia.